Online Harassment of Japanese Celebrities and Influencers: Discussion

-Changing re-consideration messages depending on the types of online harassment has reduced some types of online harassment.
+Changing re-consideration policies to offenders depending on the types of online harassment can reduce some types of online harassment.
 For example, the incidences of intimidation, in which victims do not use anti-harassment functions provided by platforms, may decrease by indicating that intimidation is a criminal act.
-Notifying that comments and messages may include sexual harassment can discourage sexual harassment~\cite{Mcdonald2014,Blackwell2017}.
+Flagging that comments and messages may include sexual harassment could discourage sexual harassment~\cite{Mcdonald2014,Blackwell2017}.

-A guide (the definitions of online harassment, concrete examples, and a step-by-step guide) should be issued against online harassment to support victims' actions against online harassment and mitigate online harassment.
-The guide can facilitate understanding the complex legal procedures of stopping toxic messages.
-This guide should clarify the scope of online harassment by defining online harassment and providing concrete examples.
-This clarification can reduce hesitancy of victims to initiate actions against online harassment when they perceive that received toxic and sexual messages are harassment~\cite{Blackwell2017} by this guide.
+A step-by-step guide including the definitions of online harassment, and concrete examples should be issued against online harassment to support victims' actions against online harassment and mitigate online harassment.
+Such a guide can facilitate the understanding of complex legal procedures for stopping toxic messages.
+This guide should clarify the scope of online harassment by defining it and providing concrete examples.
+This clarification can reduce victims' hesitancy to initiate actions against online harassers when they understand that this guide defines the received toxic and sexual messages as harassment~\cite{Blackwell2017}.
 The guide can affect offenders' behavior.
-Offenders assume that attacking celebrities will not have any repercussions because celebrities are socially strong~\cite{Lawson2017,Ouvrein2018,Lee2020}.
+Offenders assume that attacking celebrities will not have any repercussions because celebrities are socially invulnerable~\cite{Lawson2017,Ouvrein2018,Lee2020}.
 Online harassment may decrease if victims become aware that their behavior constitutes harassment~\cite{Blackwell2017}.
 Furthermore, cautioning offenders about the risk of online harassment (e.g., banning and litigation) can discourage toxic behavior.
-For example, although the anonymity of the Internet facilitates offensive behavior~\cite{Santana2014,Bliuc2018,plos_takano2021}, this guide intimates offenders that they can be exposed through legal procedures.
+For example, although the anonymity of the Internet facilitates offensive behavior~\cite{Santana2014,Bliuc2018,plos_takano2021}, this guide informs offenders that they can be exposed through legal procedures.
 Thus, vulnerable people are assured of countermeasures against offenders.
-As a supplemental approach, online legal consultations, that is, support by specialists, can be helpful.
+As a supplemental approach, online legal consultation, i.e., support from specialists, can be helpful.
 Displaying attitudes adopted by platforms to reject online harassment also inhibits toxic posts~\cite{Kang2022}.